Update: Thursday, Dec. 23 travel

 There’s no paywall.
 Subscribe for free to receive new posts in your inbox.

 As we referenced yesterday, LAS typically ranks above average in terms of private jet and cargo activity.
-For the FAA’s core 30 airports, unscheduled demand added 10% to scheduled demand month-to-date; at LAS, this number was 15%.
+For the FAA’s core 30 airports3, unscheduled demand added 10% to scheduled demand month-to-date; at LAS, this number was 15%.
 While LAS is typically busier than its peers in this space, we suspect Christmas may suppress some of this activity.
 Though it fell on Wednesday, the 23rd was also the busiest pre-Christmas travel day last year and unscheduled LAS arrivals were down 66% (relative to 12/1/20-12/22/20).
-Unfortunately, unscheduled demand is not apparent until they file a flight plan (generally day of), which complicates delay forecasting.
+Unfortunately, unscheduled demand is not apparent until they file a flight plan (generally day of), which complicates delay forecasting4.
 We’ll wait for the full demand picture to take shape tomorrow, but— on the balance—fewer unscheduled arrivals than normal nudges us towards the MIT scenario above.

 San Francisco (SFO)

 Despite our attempt to wait until the last minute, airport capacity at SFO tomorrow remains unclear.
 Confidence is high that they’ll be arriving Runway 19L at a 28 arrival rate to start the day and this configuration will last through at least the 9 a.m. hour, when 32 arrivals are scheduled.
 SFO exercises more creativity than most when setting the perimeter for their ground delay programs (GDP)—we’ve elected to model a GDP with a 1,200 mile scope, though it’s one more variable that increases uncertainty.
 That said, delays in such a scenario would average approximately 17 minutes for captured flights and linger into the 10 a.m. hour.